dazuma/toys/toys/README.md

 Toys was designed to address those problems by providing a framework for writing *and organizing* your own command line scripts.
-You provide the actual functionality, and Toys takes care of all the other details expected from a good command line tool.
+You provide the actual functionality by writing Toys files, and Toys takes care of all the other details expected from a good command line tool.
 It provides a streamlined interface for defining and handling command line flags and positional arguments, and sensible ways to organize shared code.
 It automatically generates help text so you can see usage information at a glance, provides a search feature to help you find the script you need, and generates tab completion for your shell.

 Toys can also be used to share scripts.
 For example, it can be used instead of Rake to provide build and test scripts for a project.
 Unlike Rake tasks,